-- Any benefit provided to or on behalf of an employee if at the time the benefit is provided it is reasonable to believe the employee can exclude such benefit from income.
+Any benefit provided to or on behalf of an employee if at the time the benefit is provided it is reasonable to believe the employee can exclude such benefit from income.
 For information on what benefits are excludable, see Pub.
-15-B. Examples of this type of benefit include: - 1.
-Certain employee achievement awards under section 74(c), - 2.
-Certain scholarship and fellowship grants under section 117, - 3.
-Certain fringe benefits under section 132, and - 4.
-Employer payments to an Archer MSA under section 220 or Health Savings Accounts (HSA) under section 223. - Stock transferred to an individual pursuant to the exercise of an incentive stock option (as defined in section 422(b)) or under an employee stock purchase plan (as defined in section 423(b)); or the disposition of such stock by the individual.
-This provision is effective for options exercised after October 22, 2004. - Payments made specifically for traveling or other bona fide and necessary expenses that meet the rules in the regulations under section 62. - Payments for service performed by a nonresident alien temporarily present in the United States as a nonimmigrant under subparagraphs (F), (J), (M), or (Q) of the Immigration and Nationality Act. - Compensation under \$25 earned in any month by an employee in the service of a local lodge or division of a railway-labor-organization employer. - Payments made to or on behalf of an employee or dependents under a sickness or accident disability plan or a medical or hospitalization plan in connection with sickness or accident disability.
+15-B. Examples of this type of benefit include:

+1. Certain employee achievement awards under section 74(c).

+2. Certain scholarship and fellowship grants under section 117,

+3. Certain fringe benefits under section 132, and

+4. Employer payments to an Archer MSA under section 220 or Health Savings Accounts (HSA) under section 223.

+Stock transferred to an individual pursuant to the exercise of an incentive stock option (as defined in section 422(b)) or under an employee stock purchase plan (as defined in section 423(b)); or the disposition of such stock by the individual.

+Payments made specifically for traveling or other bona fide and necessary expenses that meet the rules in the regulations under section 62.

+• Payments for services performed by a nonresident alien temporarily present in the United States as a nonimmigrant under subparagraphs (F), (J), (M), or (Q) of the Immigration and Nationality Act.

+• Compensation under \$25 earned in any month by an employee in the service of a local lodge or division of a railway-labor-organization employer.

+Payments made to or on behalf of an employee or dependents under a sickness or accident disability plan or a medical or hospitalization plan in connection with sickness or accident disability.
 This applies to Tier II taxes only.

-For purposes of employee and employer Tier I taxes, compensation does not include sickness or CAUTION accident disability payments made:
+For purposes of employee and employer Tier I taxes, compensation does not include sickness or AUTION accident disability payments made:

-- Under a workers' compensation law, - 2.
-Under section 2(a) of the Railroad Unemployment Insurance Act for days of sickness due to on-the-job injury, - Under the Railroad Retirement Act, or - 4.
-More than 6 months after the calendar month the employee last worked.
+1. Under a workers' compensation law,

+2. Under section 2(a) of the Railroad Unemployment Insurance Act for days of sickness due to on-the-job injury, employee last worked.

+3. Under the Railroad Retirement Act, or 4.
+More than 6 months after the calendar month the